What happens when the Death Midwife visits?

 Sometimes we assist families with end-of-life plans and provide home funeral guidance for those who wish to hold vigil in their home instead of in a funeral home.
 Sometimes we are called to help this conversation begin in a home where end-of-life plans haven’t been discussed.

 We are often called when hospice sends a person home to die.
-We are called when the dying person has a limited support system.
+We are called when the one dying has a limited support system.
 We work alongside medical professionals and funeral directors.
 We do not duplicate their efforts.
 We fill in the gaps.
 We honor the body’s wholeness, no matter how strong or weak it is.

 We sit with the hard working people in the Death Industry: Funeral Directors, Palliative Care Therapists, Cemetery Stewards, and Hospice Nurses.
 We offer them therapeutic support.